Jaideep0710/Walmart_SQL_Python/README.md

 - Additional data sources to enhance analysis depth.
 - Automation of the data pipeline for real-time data ingestion and analysis.

----

-## License

-This project is licensed under the MIT License.

----

 ## Acknowledgments

 - **Data Source**: Kaggle’s Walmart Sales Dataset
 - **Inspiration**: Walmart’s business case studies on sales and supply chain optimization.

----
-S